yharuvi/data-science-assignment-task/README.md

 What we expect:

-* results from your data exploration and an explanation about the solution you adopted.
+* Results from your data exploration and an explanation about the solution you adopted.
 * Documentation of the results of your model, including the choice of model(s), metrics adopted and the final evaluation.
 * The training and evaluation code, ideally a separate script.